owid/sdg-tracker.org/pages/no-poverty.md

             <h3>Access to basic services</h3>
             <p><strong>Definition:</strong> Indicator 1.4.1 is the <i><q>proportion of population living in households with access to basic services</q></i>.

-<p>Here we show the percentage of the population with access to basic services, including improved drinking water, sanitation, electricity, and clean cooking fuels.</p>
+<p>Here we show the share of the world population with access to basic services, including improved drinking water, sanitation, electricity, and clean cooking fuels.
+(It is possible to change the perspective to other countries and world regions with the option below the chart.)</p>
             <p><strong>Goal:</strong> By 2030 <i><q>ensure that all men and women, in particular the poor and the vulnerable, have access to basic services</q></i>.
 This sets a target of universal access to basic services for all households.</p>
            <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> entries on <a href="https://ourworldindata.org/water-access-resources-sanitation">Water Access, Consumption & Sanitation</a>, <a href="https://ourworldindata.org/energy-production-and-changing-energy-sources">Energy Production & Changing Energy Sources</a>, and <a href="https://ourworldindata.org/indoor-air-pollution">Indoor Air Pollution</a>.</p>
             <p><strong>Additional charts:</strong>